IRFAN-QUTAB/DualRouteGNN/README.md

 ## Evaluation

 Accuracy on a random split is misleading here, because a test road usually sits next to a road that was in training.
-Every result is therefore reported under four ways of forming the folds, and a **neighbour-leak rate** is reported with each one — the share of test sections directly connected in the graph to a training section.
+Every result is therefore reported under four ways of forming the folds, and each one carries a **neighbour-leak rate**: the share of test sections directly connected in the graph to a training section.

 | Protocol | How folds are formed |
 |----------|---------------------|